Visit Senoia for a Walking Dead tour and Juliette for a meal at the Whistle Stop Cafe.

 A few notable mentions are Footloose, Driving Miss Daisy, Sweet Home Alabama, Meet the Browns, Andersonville, and Pet Sematary II.
 It was exciting trivia to discover, as we reminisced of the scenes of town buildings, area homes, and the water tower used as backdrops in so many movies we had seen.

-Book a Walking Dead Tour
+Book a Walking Dead Tour in this small Georgia town

 It is a popular television show, The Walking Dead, that has made this area a tourist attraction.
 Most of the series has been filmed in Senoia along with parts of Atlanta and recently Jekyll Island.
 There are several Walking Dead tours available for the AMC hit series in and around town.